JananiBalabaskar/DatabaseTesting_Midterm/README.md

 ```
 docker exec -it postgres-with-pgadmin-master-db-1 psql -U postgres
 ```
-This will allow you to log in to the Postgres.
+This will allow you to log in to the Postgres and look like the following once connected.

 ```
 postgres~#